Emergent Introspection in AI is Content-Agnostic: General Methods

 We study Qwen3-235B-A22B (mixture-of-experts, largest available Qwen) and Llama 3.1 405B Instruct (largest openly available Llama).
 Our concepts include the 50 concepts from \citeauthor{lindsey_introspection_2025}'s original study plus 771 further concepts selected to range across noun features and frequency, for a total of 821 (Appendix~\ref{app:concepts}).

 Following \citet{lindsey_introspection_2025} and \citet{parikh_introspection_2025}, we generate concept-specific steering vectors by computing $\mathbf{v}_c = \mathbf{a}_c - \mathbf{a}_{\text{baseline}}$, the difference between activations when processing concept-related versus neutral prompts.
 During inference, we inject these into the residual stream at a target layer $\ell$: $\mathbf{h}'_\ell = \mathbf{h}_\ell + \alpha \cdot \mathbf{v}_c$, where $\alpha$ controls steering strength.
-Injection begins at the token immediately before ``Trial 1:'' and continues through all subsequent generated tokens.
+In all experiments, injection begins at the token immediately before ``Trial 1:'' and continues in subsequent tokens.
+In Experiment 3, injection stops on the last token of the user's turn; in all other experiments it continues through all subsequent generated tokens.
 For Qwen, we sweep 15 injection layers (20--90 in steps of 5) and 5 strengths (3.5, 4.0, 4.5, 5.0, 6.0), following \citet{parikh_introspection_2025}.
 For Llama, we sweep 8 layers (20--90 in steps of 10) and 9 strengths (3.0--11.0).
 As discussed below, we subsequently focus on strengths 7.0-10.0 for Llama.
-For each injection condition in Experiments 1 and 2, this means we test 15x5x821=61,575 trials for Qwen (123,050 trials per experiment), and 8x4x821= 26,272 trials for Llama (52,544 trials per experiment).
+For the injection conditions in Experiments 1 and 2, this means we test 15x5x821=61,575 trials for Qwen, and 8x4x821= 26,272 trials for Llama.

 We classify each response along three dimensions.
-First, coherence: each response is classified as \textsc{Coherent}, \textsc{Denies Introspection}, \textsc{Garbled}, \textsc{Off Topic}, or \textsc{Hallucination}; steering at high strengths or late layers frequently produces outputs in the last three categories.
-Throughout this paper, all reported detection rates are conditioned on \textsc{Coherent} and \textsc{Denies Introspection} responses, since incoherent responses or responses are uninformative about introspection \citep{lindsey_introspection_2025}.
+First, coherence: each response is classified as \textsc{Coherent}, \textsc{Denies Introspection}, \textsc{Garbled}, \textsc{Off Topic}, or \textsc{Hallucination}.
+Steering at high strengths or late layers frequently produces outputs in the last three categories.
+Throughout this paper, all reported detection rates are conditioned on the union of \textsc{Coherent} and \textsc{Denies Introspection} responses, since incoherent responses or responses are uninformative about introspection \citep{lindsey_introspection_2025}.
 Second, detection claim: coherent responses are classified as \textsc{Yes} (explicitly claims detection), \textsc{No} (explicitly denies detection), or \textsc{Unclear}.
 Third, concept identification: \textsc{Yes} responses are further classified as \textsc{Correct} (names the injected concept), \textsc{Wrong} (names a different concept), or \textsc{Vague} (claims detection without specifying).
-All responses were scored using Claude 3 Haiku with structured output fields; Appendix~\ref{app:grading} contains full grading prompts.
+All responses were scored using Claude 3 Haiku with structured output fields; Appendix~\ref{app:grading} contains the full grading prompt.